 - One of Ricky’s favorite time-savers is the Asset Lifecycle feature (a standard enterprise product feature), which allows him to set timetables for placing older files in a “recycling bin” for 30 days, after which time they are automatically deleted.

 - He can automate functions that reduce the time an employee would have to spend doing them manually, like pre-setting expiration dates for presentation links or having them become inactive when the files are deleted.

 As Ricky notes, it takes an initial investment of time to implement these sorts of customizations, but the resulting functionality quickly recoups the up-front investment and streamlines the entire post-production process.

 For large-scale creative organizations like BuzzFeed, the flexibility that Frame.io enables is essential to their workflow.
 The improved review and approval process works across all of their different production scenarios, and the data they collect through their API customizations ensure that they’re using Frame.io as effectively and efficiently as possible.

 “Users cost money, storage costs money, clutter costs money, and the time I spend administering all of that costs money,” Ricky says.
 “So once I’ve automated tasks, it reduces all of that.”

 For creators who need to respond to the ever-changing demands for content, being able to easily adapt their tools to fit their workflow is key.

-If you would like to learn more about turbo-charging Frame.io to boost your organization’s productivity and efficiency, visit docs.frame.io.
+If you would like to learn more about turbo-charging Frame.io to boost your organization’s productivity and efficiency, visit developer.frame.io.